Ronald K. Rittgers

 - The Reformation Commentary on Scripture: Hebrews and James (Intervarsity Press, 2017)

 Professor Rittgers joined the VU faculty in the fall of 2006 after having taught for seven years at Yale University.
-He is the first occupant of the Erich Markel Chair in German Reformation Studies and also serves as Professor of History and Theology.
+He is the first occupant of the Erich Markel Chair in German Reformation Studies and also serves as Professor of History, Theology, and Humanities.

-Professor Rittgers is interested in the history of theology, devotion, and culture in medieval and Reformation Europe.
-He teaches introductory courses on the Christian Tradition and offers more specialized ones on the Reformation, Martin Luther, Christian Spirituality, and Historiography (the history of historical enquiry).
-Additionally, he teaches courses on themes such as forgiveness and skepticism, and will be developing courses on the Renaissance and the history of self-knowledge.
+Professor Rittgers is interested in the religious, intellectual, and social history of medieval and Early Modern/Reformation Europe, focusing especially on theology and devotion.
+He teaches introductory courses on the Christian Tradition and offers more specialized ones on the Protestant Reformation, the Catholic Reformation, the Renaissance, Martin Luther, Christian Spirituality (especially mysticism), and Historiography (the history of historical enquiry).
+Additionally, he teaches courses on themes such as forgiveness and skepticism.
+He is developing new courses on the history of self-knowledge and the history of consolation.

 His first book examined how the Lutheran version of private confession shaped the politics and piety of the German Reformation.
 It was entitled The Reformation of the Keys: Confession, Conscience, and Authority in Sixteenth-Century Germany (Harvard University Press, 2004).
-His second book, The Reformation of Suffering: Pastoral Theology and Lay Piety in Late Medieval and Early Modern Germany (Oxford University Press, 2012), examines the efforts of Protestant reformers to change the way their contemporaries understood and coped with suffering.
-His third book (forthcoming), The Reformation Commentary on Scripture: Hebrews and James (Intervarsity Press, 2017), provides excerpts from Reformation sources on the New Testament books of Hebrews and James along with an introduction and explanatory comments and overviews.
-In the future, Prof. Rittgers will work on the reception of mysticism in the Reformation and on grief and consolation in early modern Europe.
+His second book, The Reformation of Suffering: Pastoral Theology and Lay Piety in Late Medieval and Early Modern Germany (Oxford University Press, 2012), examined the efforts of Protestant reformers to change the way their contemporaries understood and coped with suffering.
+His third book, The Reformation Commentary on Scripture: Hebrews and James (Intervarsity Press Academic, 2017), provides numerous excerpts from Reformation sources on the New Testament books of Hebrews and James, along with an introduction and explanatory comments and overviews.
+His fourth book, an edited volume entitled Protestants and Mysticism in Reformation Europe, (Brill, 2019), seeks to stimulate research interest in the Protestant reception of medieval mysticism by providing up-to-date treatments of this topic in the works of important Protestant reformers from across the confessional spectrum.
+Prof. Rittgers is currently working on a fifth book that examines the phenomenon of grief in the Reformation period.
+It is tentatively entitled, A Widower’s Lament: Johannes Christoph Oelhafen’s “Pious Meditations on the Most Sorrowful Bereavement” (1619), (Fortress Press, 2020).
+In the future, Prof. Rittgers plans to investigate the interesting connection between the practice of consolation and the shaping of self-understanding in the Age of Reform.
+He also plans to explore ways in which the Reformation contributed to a distinctively Protestant enchantment of the early modern world.

-Professor Rittgers has received research grants from the German Academic Exchange Service, the Lilly Endowment, the National Endowment for the Humanities, and the Herzog August Bibliothek in Wolfenbüttel, Germany.
-He was recently elected to the presidency of the American Society of Church History, the oldest and most prestigious scholarly organization for historians of Christianity in North America.
+Professor Rittgers has received research grants from the German Academic Exchange Service, the Lilly Endowment, the National Endowment for the Humanities, the Herzog August Bibliothek in Wolfenbüttel, Germany, and the Biola Center for Christian Thought.
+He has also served as the President of the American Society of Church History.

 Professor Rittgers is married and has three sons.
 He enjoys hiking, cycling, soccer, spending time with his family, and watching Star Trek re-runs.